shenwei356/seqkit/doc/docs/usage.md

      for partly matching.
   2. When searching by sequences, it's partly matching, and both positive and negative strands are searched.
-     Mismatch is allowed using flag "-m/--max-mismatch",
+     Mismatch is allowed using flag "-m/--max-mismatch", you can increase the value of "-j/--threads" to accelerate processing.
-     but it's not fast enough for large genome like human genome.
-     Though, it's fast enough for microbial genomes.
   3. Degenerate bases/residues like "RYMM.." are also supported by flag -d.
      But do not use degenerate bases/residues in regular expression, you need convert them to regular expression, e.g., change "N" or "X"  to ".".